samar555/restController/README.md

 for any query you can message me at [email](sachinmishra9218@gmail.com)

 <h2>for executing the program </h2>
+<h3>download project</h3>
+1. dowload zip folder rest controller in your computer and then extract it.
 <h3>download vs code</h3>
 step 1. download vs code for window
 <h3>dowload vs code extension</h3>